Courage to Care Exhibitions

 In White: Estimated losses

-The third theme outlines actions which made a difference to victims.
+The second theme outlines actions which made a difference to victims.
 The brutal implementation of Nazi policies was meant to subdue local populations and force them into compliance.
 However, they were often met with resistance from people who believed that what was happening was wrong.
 A resistance network developed across the continent.
 At great personal risk, members devised countless ways to save lives.

 In this section, the desperate need of the victim is linked with the courageous acts of the rescuer.
 We see the extraordinary results of the actions of individuals and groups who refused to remain passive bystanders.